top of page

 This data is NOT meant to be used or considered as a statement on whether or not certain individuals should participate in sport - it has been developed to help aid and support the difficult conversations that are happening within sporting organisations around the world, and to allow for systematic and consistent comparison of international sport federation policies.

-This dataset will expand as we add more International Sport Federations, and also the regulations of large international multisport organisation (i.e., IOC, Commonwealth Games Federation, etc)
+This dataset will expand as we add more International Sport Federations, and the regulations of large international multi-sport organisation (i.e., IOC, Commonwealth Games Federation, etc)

 For any questions on this data, or if you would like to sumit data to be considered in the tracker, please contact info@sportpolicytracker.com